JosefNemec/Playnite/README.md

 See the [How to: Themes](https://github.com/JosefNemec/Playnite/wiki/How-to%3A-Themes) wiki page.

 ### Code Contributions

+**Code contributions (pull requests) are currently not being accepted while majority of code base is being rewritten for Playnite 11.**

+**Please wait with any pull requests after P11 is at least in beta state.**

 Please ask in the related issue first before starting implementing something to make sure that nobody else is already working on it.
 If an issue doesn't exist for your feature/bug fix, create one first.

 Regarding code styling, there are only a few major rules: